AymenAzizi/CodeScanAi/security_report.md

 1. Environmental variables:
    - In the .env file, sensitive information such as API keys for Hugging Face, NVD, and GitHub are hardcoded.
 It is strongly recommended to securely store these credentials as environment variables within an encrypted configuration file or use a secrets manager service like AWS Secrets Manager or Azure Key Vault.
-   - The GitHub token provided (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) granted repo scope permissions, which means the token can access all repositories in the authenticated account.
+   - The GitHub token provided granted repo scope permissions, which means the token can access all repositories in the authenticated account.
 It is best practice to limit the token scope to only necessary permissions, and avoid hardcoding sensitive tokens in files or repositories.
 Instead, use environment variables securely or store tokens in a vault solution.

 2. .gitignore file:
    - The .gitignore file is configured to ignore several files related to the Python project, including compiled code and resources generated during the build process.
-However, it negligicts the '__pycache__/', ‘*.py[cod]', and ‘*$py.class' files that contain the byte-compiled versions of the source code files.
+However, it negligicts the '__pycache__/', ï¿½*.py[cod]', and ï¿½*$py.class' files that contain the byte-compiled versions of the source code files.
 Malicious actors could potentially find these byte-compiled files source code that can lead to unauthorized access and code manipulation.

    To mitigate this risk, it is recommended to exclude the '__pycache__' directory and its contents from the .gitignore file.
 However, in a production environment, it is best to have a separate deployment environment for building and releasing the code, ensuring production code is never pushed to the repository.